joelhawksley/identity/components/slides.md

 ^ let's write a monkey patch!

-^ Is everyone familiar with what a monkey patch is?

-^ So in our monkey patch:

 ^ S we'll re-define #render,

 ^ S So that when we pass in our component,